Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2018/10/digital-transformation-is-shaking-things-up.md

 **Source:** en_news_events/2018/10/digital-transformation-is-shaking-things-up.html

+**Date processed:** 2025-05-01

 ## Fostering entrepreneurial spirit

 Digitalisation is causing many major companies, researchers, innovations and jobs to relocate outside Europe.
 What are Switzerland and its neighbours doing to counteract this trend?
 Economics ministers from Europe’s German-speaking countries addressed this topic and others during a discussion at ETH Zurich.
 Johann Schneider-Ammann, Swiss Federal Councillor and Head of the Department of Economic Affairs, Education and Research, invited his counterparts from Austria, Germany and Liechtenstein to Switzerland to take part in the traditional quadripartite meeting.

 ETH President Lino Guzzella discussed the numerous ETH spin-offs that are helping to keep technological expertise in Europe as we head deeper into the age of digitalisation.
 (Photograph: ETH Zurich / O.Bartenschlager)

+## The race to develop artificial intelligence

 A podium discussion in the Semper Aula served as a prelude to the main meeting.
 ETH President Lino Guzzella opened the discussion by listing some key figures on companies that have arisen out of ETH research.
 Around 25 spin-offs having been established each year for the last three years.
 “This includes both very large companies and smaller ones.
 What they all have in common is that they are key driving forces in the Swiss economy.
 We want to create jobs.
 That’s one of our main sources of motivation,” he said.

-## The race to develop artificial intelligence

 To prevent the brightest minds and ideas from migrating further afield, Johann Schneider-Ammann is seeking to make Switzerland a more attractive country in which to establish a company.
 A new foundation established under his patronage is aiming to make it easier for start-ups to gain access to risk capital.
 As Schneider-Ammann stated: “We want people to be able to get their idea from the laboratory to the implementation stage without having to rely on money sourced from California or Moscow.”